CiscoDevNet/terraform-provider-aci/docs/resources/rest_managed.md

 * `annotation` - (string) Annotation for the class object that is being created.
   - Default: `orchestrator:terraform`
-* `content` - (map) Map of key-value pairs those needed to be passed to the Model object as parameters.
+* `content` - (map) A map of key-value pairs those needed to be passed to the Model object as parameters.
 Make sure the key name matches the name with the object parameter in ACI.

   !> The annotation property is not allowed to be set in the content map of the resource.